Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 - does the course meet the 120 hour training requirement validated by employers?

 - how long do you have to complete the course?

 - is it interactive, meaning you have assignments to complete as well as quizzes and ways to track your progress?

 - Hybrid Certifications, a combination of on-site and online training, typically costs around $300-$1,000.
 This is an interesting type of training because it allows you to travel to your desired country and participate in an online course with face-to-face classroom experiences.

 There are a few other things to consider when it comes to figuring out the cost of TESL/TEFL/TESOL certification.
 Travel and lodging, books and other course material, and the cost of the actual certificate (which is usually around $50-$70) are add-ons that will increase the overall price of certification.

-Your certification from an accredited school is lifelong, meaning it never expies.
+ESL certification from an accredited school is lifelong, meaning it never expires.
 As far as how long it takes to complete a TESL, TEFL, or TESOL training course and receive certification, 120 hours is the typical required minimum and plan on spending at least 4 to 6 weeks of hard study time.

 That said, some on-site courses may take longer due to the extensive classroom time and practice sessions while some online courses claim to last only two weeks.

 For example, TEFL.org tell us you have 6 months to complete this course and most of their students finish within 10 to 12 weeks.